Transgender history in the United States: 2010s and 2020s

 Some sociologists have estimated that the amount of individuals that identify as transgender in the United States has almost reached twenty million.

 In January 2024, Lieutenant Colonel Bree Fram was promoted to the rank of colonel in the United States Space Force, becoming the first transgender woman colonel and the highest-ranking transgender military officer in the United States.

+On November 4, 2025, Erica Deuso won the election for mayor of Downingtown, Pennsylvania.
+She took office on January 5, 2026, becoming the first openly transgender person to serve as a mayor in the Commonwealth of Pennsylvania.
 On November 5, 2024 Sarah McBride won the election for Delaware's at-large congressional district in the 2024 election.
 At the start of her term on January 3, 2025, she became the first openly transgender member of the United States Congress.

+On March 13, 2026, New York City mayor Zohran Mamdani created the Office of LGBTQIA+ Affairs and appointed Taylor Brown as the inaugural director, making her the first openly transgender person to head a New York City agency or department and making her the highest-ranking transgender public official in the city.